vanvalenlab/kiosk-frontend/README.md

 ## Environmental Variables

-The `kiosk-fronted` can be configured using environmental variables in a `.env` file.
+The `kiosk-frontend` can be configured using environmental variables in a `.env` file.

 | Name | Description | Default Value |
 | :--- | :--- | :--- |